-AUTHENTICATED by Signed on behalf of: CITIBANK, N.A., LONDON BRANCH SANTANDER CONSUMER FINANCE, S.A. without recourse, warranty or liability and for authentication purposes only By:(Authorised Signatory) By:(Authorised Signatory) [By:(Authorised Signatory)] By:(Authorised Signatory)
+AUTHENTICATED by Signed on behalf of: CITIBANK, N.A., LONDON BRANCH SANTANDER CONSUMER FINANCE, S.A. without recourse, warranty or liability and for authentication purposes only By:(Authorised Signatory) By:(Authorised Signatory) [By:(Authorised Signatory)] 2 By:(Authorised Signatory)

-&lt;sup>3 Include second authentication block if the currency of this Note is Sterling.
+Include second authentication block if the currency of this Note is Sterling.